-The Women's Health Imaging certificate program is a demanding experience.
+The Bone Densitometry certificate program is a demanding experience.
 Students must be adequately prepared to meet the challenge, establish priorities prior to the start of classes, and maintain a minimum 2.5 GPA in the program courses to remain in the program.